modehnal/GNOMETerminalAutomation/article/presentation_article.md

 With Wayland there is no translation of application coordinates to the screen coordinates.
 Meaning that if we have the a button of the top left corner of the application and the application is in the middle of the screen.
 The click itself will be translated to the top left corner of the screen and not in the application itself.
 Therefore missing the click and failing the step.

 Fortunately we have a solution in form of a `gnome-ponytail-daemon`.
 This project was written by Olivier Fourdan `@ofourdan` and was based on gnome-remote-desktop written by Jonas Adahl `@jadahl`.
-I also need to mention a new developer that recently joined our team José Expósito Quintana `@jexposit` who already contributed to the `gnome-ponytail-daemon` project.
+I would also like to mention a new developer that recently joined our team José Expósito `@jexposit` who already contributed to the `gnome-ponytail-daemon` project.
+Most changes are communicated after which I can verify the stability with our suites.

 On GNOME on Wayland there are screen cast and remote desktop APIs that can be used for controling the keyboard and pointer.
-Since Wayland does not expose global screen coordinates and the usual process will return local coordinates of the various application widgets, this is where he RecordWindow method from screencast can be used as it will translate global coordinates into surface relative coordinates.
+Since Wayland does not expose global screen coordinates and the usual process will return local coordinates of the various application widgets, this is where the RecordWindow method from screencast can be used as it will translate global coordinates into surface relative coordinates.

-To record any given window, there is a need to identify such window, which where window-list API comes on.
+To record any given window, there is a need to identify such window, which where window-list API comes in.
 The Introspect D-BUS API in mutter provides a way to list all toplevel windows.

 Functions from this project that connect a window and do actions in it for automation are integrated in dogtail project to be used seemlessly without any required user setup.
 So in effect everything between Xorg and Wayland on our automation side is exactly the same and functions are handled differently on dogtail side.